Never did I ever really consider how challenging it would be caring for a toddler while carrying another baby in my womb.

 And I know raising twins or multiples must be an immense challenge in itself for new mothers to face, but at least with two babies (minus the big belly) you can tackle things a bit more fluidly without having to worry about your own body too much.
 Plus, it’s a bonus for baby to have a 24/7 buddy to play with when needed!

 What I don’t think many people truly understand is how equally challenging it is to have toddler in the midst of the terrible-twos while you try all you can to protect and nourish your own body and unborn child.
 Let me just say it is HARD.
-Realizing this, I wanted to put together a few tips for other moms going through the thick of things.
+Realizing this, I wanted to put together a few tips for other moms going through the thick of things as they prepare for baby #2.
 Tips to let them know they can get through it all…with support.

 Tips for Surviving Pregnancy While Caring for a Toddler